phetdam/kenkyusha_proj/README.rst

 Project folder for the BAC Research Team's study of boosting algorithm performance on noisy data sets.

-This project was motivated by prior experiences with AdaBoost being defeated by label noise, a known shortcoming, and theoretical curiosity with regards to gradient boosting, the robustness of boosting to noise, XGBoost, and the XGBoost implementation.
+This project was originally motivated by prior experiences with AdaBoost being defeated by label noise, which is a known shortcoming.
+Theoretical curiosity with regards to gradient boosting, the robustness of boosting to noise, XGBoost, and the XGBoost implementation itself, also contributed significantly to the project's direction.

    **Remark.** Evaluation times stored in the output pickles should be taken with a grain of salt.
 The machine running evaluations suffered mechanical